HazyResearch/bazaar/distribute/README.md

 Distribute
 ==========

-Run your parser on multiple machines in parallel.
+Runs the [Parser](/parser) on multiple machines in parallel.
 Distribute provisions machines on ec-2 or azure, then processes chunks of your data on each machine, and finally terminates the machines.